wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

       `unspecified`.
-   2. If email/password authentication is used, SCIM's `externalId` is mapped on wire's email address, and provisioning works like in team settings with invitation emails.
+   2. If email/password authentication is used, SCIM's `externalId` is mapped on wire's email address, and provisioning works like in the team management app with invitation emails.

 This means that if you use email/password authentication, you **must** map an email address to `externalId` on your side.
 With `userName`